Washington golf courses allowed to reopen May 5 after coronavirus shutdown, Inslee says

 Several groups around the state, including the Washington Golf Association, The Golf Alliance of Washington, the Pacific Northwest section of the Professional Golfers’ Association, the Western Washington Golf Course Superintendents Association and the Western Washington Chapter of the PGA, had lobbied in the past weeks for the reopening of golf when the most recent shelter in place order expires May 4.

+The lobbying from the groups, consistently checking in with Inslee’s staff, a fair amount of push from golfers around the state and also the data about the disease and the spread made it all possible.

+“We had a pretty good connection to the governor’s office early so we were getting a lot of responses and good feedback,” Andrew said.
+“It was just obvious that it was too early to make any big decisions and he wasn’t comfortable with it, for all the reasons he says in his press conferences — the data and things like that.
+Over the last few weeks, we kept checking in and checking and it was finally, ‘ok, talk to us a little more about this.’
+And that opened up the floodgates for us to put together some guidelines.”

-Any course planning to reopen on May 5 or later must comply to a lengthy set of specific guidelines that were developed by the governor’s office along with the Golf Alliance of Washington and sent to the courses around the state.
+Any course planning to reopen on May 5 or later must comply to a lengthy set of specific guidelines that were developed by the governor’s office, most of them suggested by the The Golf Alliance of Washington, and sent to the courses around the state.
+Some of the changes are logical and are being used in other states where golf has been played over the last few weeks.

+“There were a lot of resources,” Andrew said.
+“We’ve pulled from a lot of other associations.
+Oregon being our neighbor, we pulled a lot from them.”

+They aren’t drastic, but just different, like leaving the flagstick in at all times or having the cups set in the ground upside down so the ball can’t go into the hole on putts.

 1. Utilize on-line or phone tee time reservation systems to pre-pay and limit interactions, and restrict payments to credit cards only to eliminate the handling of cash.